 Heirloom tomatoes vary in size, shape, color and flavor, but they have to adhere to a few criteria.
 According to MILK’s newsletter, “To be considered an heirloom tomato, the variety must have been grown for at least 50 years, must be stable and able to reproduce itself, and must have a known history regarding its area of origin and the people who used the tomato.”

-You should also know that Thompson was recently inspired by Little Tokyo’s Japanese-style ice cream pops and decided to reinterpret them as a childhood classic: the push-up.
+Thompson also found recent inspiration from Little Tokyo’s Japanese-style ice cream pops.
+He decided to reinterpret them as a childhood classic: the push-up.
 You’ll currently find a “Berry and Vanilla” push-up composed of blueberry ice cream, strawberry sorbet, vanilla ice cream, vanilla granité and condensed sweetened milk.
-Next up: the Creamsicle, featuring blood orange sorbet, orange granite, condensed milk and vanilla ice cream.
+Next up: their Creamsicle features blood orange sorbet, orange granite, condensed milk and vanilla ice cream.
 MILK’s push-ups cost $3.50.

 Blog Comments